-The comparison between the MCMC and Fisher approaches is shown in the top panel of \Cref{fig:Fisher_MCMC_constpow}, where the $68\%$ and $95\%$ credibility levels (C.L.) on cosmological parameters are presented, after the bias and IA parameters have been marginalised over.\footnote{Note that $68\%$ and $95\%$ C.L.\ correspond exactly to $1$ and $2$ standard deviations in the Gaussian approximation of the Fisher matrix after marginalising over the rest of the parameters}.
-The filled green contours correspond to the MCMC and the empty orange contours to the Fisher forecast, respectively.
-The agreement between the two is remarkable, highlighting the Gaussianity of the posterior, with almost perfectly overlapping constraints and all the directions and widths of the Fisher ellipses recovered by the MCMC.
-In addition, the fiducial cosmology model values are presented with dotted, black lines, located well within the $68\%$ C.L.\ contours.
+The comparison between the MCMC and Fisher approaches is shown in the top panel of \Cref{fig:Fisher_MCMC_constpow}, where the $68\%$ and $95\%$ credibility levels (C.L.) on cosmological parameters are presented, after the bias and IA parameters {were} marginalised over.\footnote{{we note} that $68\%$ and $95\%$ C.L.\ exactly {correspond} to {one} and {two} standard deviations in the Gaussian approximation of the Fisher matrix after marginalising over the {remaining} parameters.}.
+The filled green contours correspond to the MCMC and the empty orange contours {show} the Fisher forecast.
+The agreement between the two is remarkable {and highlights} the Gaussianity of the posterior, with almost perfectly overlapping constraints and all the directions and widths of the Fisher ellipses recovered by the MCMC.
+In addition, the fiducial cosmology model values are presented with dotted {black lines.
+They are} located well within the $68\%$ C.L.\ contours.